HarlicWork/etiqa-assessment/README.md

 ## Pre-requisite

-Make sure you have Node & MongoDB installed on your machine.
+Make sure you have Node, Angular CLI & MongoDB installed on your machine.

 Clone or Download the repo from https://github.com/HarlicWork/etiqa-assessment.git.
 You will get below named folder: